egberts/egberts.github.io-src/content/articles/authentication-over-web-api.md

 Title: Authentication for API
 Date: 2018-12-28 06:30
+Updated: 2020-02-25 01:34
 Status: published
-Tag: API, CORS, JWT, Authentication, Auth0, Fusion, Gluu
+Tags: API, CORS, JWT, Authentication, Auth0, Fusion, Gluu
 Category: research
+Summary: Authentication methods for API usages.

 Authentication for API
 ======================

 When deploying a new web API, authentication approaches came to mind foremostly.
 Needed to determine which type of authentication to use.
 Large binning, salting of hash, and revocatable are my criteria.

-Some toolkits that went out the window firstly are: auth0, Fusion auth, and Gluu.
+Some toolkits that went out the window firstly are:

+* auth0,
+* Fusion auth, and
+* Gluu.

 So, some of the basic criteria are: